adityaSomak/academic-kickstart/content/students/_index.md

 +++ -->

-I am actively looking to take motivated Ph.D, MTeach and BTech students who are interested in pursuing their thesis in the exciting juncture where classical AI, and statistical AI meets.
-For prospective students, please read the FAQs (will be updated).
+I am actively looking to take motivated Ph.D, MTech, and BTech students who are interested in pursuing their thesis in the exciting juncture of classical and statistical AI.
+For prospective students, I have prepared some answers for some FAQs (will be updated).

 <h3> FAQs for Propsective Students </h3>
 <!-- Some answers are tailored towards Ph.D students; but should be applicable to MTech and BTech thesis students as well.